Pearson-Higher-Ed/elements/docs/elements/icons.md

 The icons above are called from a single larger SVG sprite, using the `<use>` tag and `href` attribute.
 In Internet Explorer 11 and the webkit version of some Android's default "Chrome" browser, this doesn't work due to a bug unless the sprite is actually on the HTML page where you want to use icons (as opposed to referencing the sprite from your filesystem).

-The sprite is naturally invisible (because it contains only `<symbol>` tags inside), however it is currently around 84kb large.
+The sprite is invisible on the page, however it is currently around 84kb large.
 Consumers of the SDK need to choose whether they want to

 * manually include the sprite at the top of their pages as simply an SVG tag (view source of this page)
 * use JavaScript to dynamically call add the sprite to the page